nathan-bell/sual/content/blog/2024/20240618_Davdis Session.md

 ---
-title: "David's Session - May 24"
+title: "David's Session - June 24"
-description: "A smaller turn-out meant more time for extra tracks, from funky ear-worms right through to whatever the opposite of what an ear worm is."
+description: "A smaller turn-out meant more time for extra tracks, from funky ear-worms right through to whatever the opposite of what an ear-worm is."
 image: "/images/post/dominos-falling.gif"
 date: 2024-06-18T00:00:00.0000000
 draft: false